Scots in the American West

 This exhibition, Scots in the American West, documents the individual accomplishments of a few Scots in the American West.
 Their stories reflect the collective contributions of the Scottish impact on the extensive and dynamic history of the American West.
 The exhibition features sixteen large interpretive panels and four sculptures from the Center of the West’s collections.

-These two sculptures attest to a cultural exchange between Scotland and the American West.
+The two sculptures below attest to a cultural exchange between Scotland and the American West.
 The Robert Burns statue was donated by Mary Gilchrist to the City of Cheyenne, Wyoming, in 1928 (Richard Collier photo, Wyoming State Parks and Cultural Resources).
 The Colonel William F. “Buffalo Bill” Cody statue was presented to the people of Dennistoun, Glasgow, Scotland, by Regency Homes and unveiled by Mr. Paul Martin, Member of Scottish Parliament, in 2006.
 (Linda Clark photo).

 Sponsored by the Buffalo Bill Center of the West, the panels from the exhibition are designed to travel to other locations after its run at the Center.
 The exhibition panels were on display at Ellis Island for Tartan Day in April 2014.